 Prepare for the Purchase

-Embarking on the journey to buy a house is exciting, but it’s also a venture that requires substantial financial planning and understanding.
+Buying a home is exciting, but it’s also a venture that requires substantial financial planning and understanding.
 Preparing for the financial aspect of your purchase can increase your chances of a successful transaction and make the overall home buying experience less stressful.

 Determining how much house you can afford is the first step.
 Getting pre-approved for a mortgage is essential.
 You’ll also need funds for a down payment and closing costs.
 Buying a FSBO home is similar to purchasing through a real estate agency.